joshmorgan1000/RxRevolt/docs/LEGAL.md

    We may revise or update this **LEGAL.md** document to reflect evolving legal concerns or changes in the Project’s scope.
 Continued use after changes implies acceptance of the revised terms.

 2. **Contact**
-   If you have questions or concerns regarding these legal provisions, please reach out to the Project maintainers at [insert contact email or method].
+   If you have questions or concerns regarding these legal provisions, please reach out to the Project maintainers.

 ---